Fixed-Dimensional Energy Games are in Pseudo-Polynomial Time: First Cycle Bounding Games

 \subsection{Definition}

-We define the \emph{first-cycle bounding game} $G\!\tuple{V, E, d}$ on a multi-weighted game graph $\tuple{V, E, d}$: \begin{itemize} \item at any Player-$1$ vertex, Player~$2$ chooses a $|V|\cdot \|E\|$-generated perfect half-space $\?H$ of $\mathbb{Q}^d$, and then Player~$1$ chooses an outgoing edge, whose occurrence in the play becomes coloured by~$\?H$; \item at any Player-$2$ vertex, he chooses an outgoing edge; \item the game finishes as soon as a vertex is visited twice, which produces a simple cycle $C$ with coloured Player-$1$ edges; \item Player~$2$ wins if $w(C)$, the total weight of the cycle, is in the largest partially-perfect half-space of $\mathbb{Q}^d$ that is contained in all the colours in~$C$, or in other words the least common ancestor of all the colours in~$C$; \item Player~$1$ wins otherwise. \end{itemize} \begin{example} Player~2 wins the first-cycle bounding game played on \autoref{fig:mean}.
+We define the \emph{first-cycle bounding game} $G\!\tuple{V, E, d}$ on a multi-weighted game graph $\tuple{V, E, d}$: \begin{itemize}\ifshort \fi \item at any Player-$1$ vertex, Player~$2$ chooses a $|V|\cdot \|E\|$-generated perfect half-space $\?H$ of $\mathbb{Q}^d$, and then Player~$1$ chooses an outgoing edge, whose occurrence in the play becomes coloured by~$\?H$; \item at any Player-$2$ vertex, he chooses an outgoing edge; \item the game finishes as soon as a vertex is visited twice, which produces a simple cycle $C$ with coloured Player-$1$ edges; \item Player~$2$ wins if $w(C)$, the total weight of the cycle, is in the largest partially-perfect half-space of $\mathbb{Q}^d$ that is contained in all the colours in~$C$, i.e.\ the least common ancestor of all the colours in~$C$; Player~$1$ wins otherwise. \end{itemize}

+\begin{example} Player~2 wins the first-cycle bounding game played in \autoref{fig-wgame} (but loses in its lossy version).
+E.g.\ strategy~\eqref{eq-strategy2} is winning for Player~2 if he colours the edges outgoing from $v_0$ by the perfect half-space $H'_2\cup H_1$ where $H'_2\eqdef\{(x,y):x+y>0\}$ and $H_1\eqdef\{(x,y):x+y=0\wedge x<0\}$. \end{example}

+\begin{example} Player~2 wins the first-cycle bounding game played in \autoref{fig:mean}.
 Indeed, he can choose the colour $H_2\cup H_1$ in $v_L$ and the colour $H_2\cup H_1'$ in $v_R$.
-Then Player~1 cannot avoid forming a simple cycle in either $H_2\cup H_1$ (if cycling on $v_L$), in $H_2\cup H_1'$ (if cycling on $v_R$), or in $H_2$ (if cycling between $v_L$ and $v_R$). \end{example} Observe that first-cycle bounding games are finite perfect information games, and are thus \emph{determined}, i.e.\ Player~1 wins from a vertex iff Player~2 loses from the same vertex and vice versa.
+Then Player~1 cannot avoid forming a simple cycle in either $H_2\cup H_1$ (if cycling on $v_L$), in $H_2\cup H_1'$ (if cycling on $v_R$), or in $H_2$ (if cycling between $v_L$ and $v_R$). \end{example} Observe that first-cycle bounding games are finite perfect information games, and are thus \emph{determined}: from any vertex, either Player~1 wins or Player~2 wins.